cncf/toc/sigs/cncf-sigs.md

 ## Operating Model

-*Important*

-*Each SIG is supported by a named member of the CNCF executive staff who is accountable for liaison with the CNCF Exec, plus communication and performance of the SIG, with quarterly and annual reporting to GB & TOC. *** **
+Important: Each SIG is supported by a named member of the CNCF executive staff who is accountable for liaison with the CNCF Executive Director, plus communication and performance of the SIG, with quarterly and annual reporting to Governing Board & TOC.

 As a starting point let’s be inspired by CNCF OSS Projects and by K8S SIGs.
 That means minimal viable governance and community-based organisation.